Lydd: Second World War

 In September 1940, four young Dutch men landed on the coast between Hythe and Dungeness in a rowing boat.
-One was arrested for spying shortly after drinking at the Rising Sun pub.
+One was arrested for spying after arousing suspicion at the Rising Sun pub, owned by Cliff and Mabel Cole..
+After arriving at the pub before opening hours, requesting a perry cider and asking several odd questions about the local tide times, the publicans alerted a local RAF officer.
+Another of the four was subsequently caught and it was discovered he had hidden radio equipment in a tree not far from the Lydd to Dungeness road.
+At least three of them were sentenced to death by hanging at Pentonville prison.

 On 21 October, a Dornier Do 17 ran short of fuel and was forced to land at RAF Lydd.
 The German pilot had been confused in his bearings whilst attempting to return to France.
 He had been using the recently invented equipment devised to interrupt the homing beams sent from Germany to guide such planes.
 The Dornier was the first example of this new type of bomber to fall into the hands of British Intelligence.
 RAF Lydd was situated north of the town.
 Only one Nissen hut now remains of the complex.

 A Vickers Wellington bomber had the misfortune to crash-land on 26 June on returning from a 1,500-plane attack on Bremen.
 The 19-year-old pilot got the plane down safely near Lydd, and the crew survived the crash.
 They were not certain they had landed in England until rescuers came to their assistance.

 On 27 November 1942, a train came under attack by two Focke-Wulf Fw 190s.
 The train, hauled by Southern Railway D3 number 2365, was just departing from Lydd Town railway station.
 The engine's boiler was hit.
 The resulting jet of high pressure steam from the engine hit the plane, causing it to crash-land nearby.
 The German pilot was found dead, but no British railway staff or passengers were injured.
 The two planes had been heading over the coast after a raid on Ashford and attacking a minesweeper off Dover.